 “We take this situation very seriously and apologize that this incident occurred,” Dennis Viellieu, the group’s CEO, said in the news release.
 “Maintaining the integrity of confidential patient information is of utmost importance to us.”

-Since the breach, Midwest Orthopaedics at Rush has “eliminated the use of outside physician e-mail accounts within our domain,” the release said.
+Since the breach, Midwest Orthopedics at Rush has “eliminated the use of outside physician e-mail accounts within our domain,” the release said.
 The group is also conducting annual training for employees on how to secure patients medical information.

-Midwest Orthopaedics at Rush is a group of about 40 doctors who see patients in the city and suburbs.
+Midwest Orthopedics at Rush is a group of about 40 doctors who see patients in the city and suburbs.
 Though the unit is technically separate from Rush University Medical Center, its doctors hold academic appointments at the university.
 The group serves as team physicians for the Chicago Bulls and Chicago White Sox.